scipy/scipy_doctest/README.md

 ## Usage

-The API of the package closely follows that of the standard `doctest` module.
+The API of the package has two layers: the basic layer follows the API of the standard library `doctest` module, and we strive to provide drop-in replacements, or nearly so.

-We strive to provide drop-in replacements, or nearly so.
+The other layer is the `pytest` plugin.

 ### Basic usage